mehtab39/brokerserver/README.md

 ## Issues with the project

 * Stock market data is not real when using deployed link.
 Hence, you will never get updated profit/loss data of purchased stocks.
 I explained the reason already.
 I       found the national stock exchange(NSE) APIs from this [library](https://www.npmjs.com/package/indian-stock-exchange).
-* Responsiveness - This application is not mobile friendly.
-I will work on it later.
 * There is no validation on adding funds to the account.
 Update the fake bank details and that's it.
 * There is no admin or customer-service api to read and resolve issued raised by tickets for the users.
 So ticket status will remain pending.